mattjboland/ci-milestonethree/README.md

 #### GitHub Repository

-I set my GitHub Repository [Milestonethree](https://github.com/mattjboland/ci-milestonethree) with the tmeplate from Code Institute.
+I set my GitHub Repository [Milestonethree](https://github.com/mattjboland/ci-milestonethree) with the template from Code Institute.
 These are the initial steps I took.

-1. git init                              <br>to initalise git from the terminal.
+1. git init                              <br>(To initalise git from the terminal.)
-2. git add .                             <br>to add the files to the staging area.
+2. git add .                             <br>(To add the files to the staging area.)
-3. git commit -m "initial commit"        <br>commited the first files to GitHub Repository
+3. git commit -m "initial commit"        <br>(Commited the first files to GitHub Repository.)

 4. git remote add origin
-5. git push -u origin master             <br>I copied this path from GitHub and used in my terminal to link to my repository.
+5. git push -u origin master             <br>(I copied this path from GitHub and used in my terminal to link to my repository.)

 This setup GitHub so everytime I worked on my project I could save and commit the changes to GitHub.